xItsNickHD/CustomImmaFreedomMod/.github/CONTRIBUTING.md

-Make sure your can code and it does not infringe copyright.
+Make sure you can code and it does not infringe copyright.